2026 05 06

 Getting around the city is easiest with the Trafi app.
 You can download it here.

-Please note that Congress participants will be able to use public transport in Vilnius free of charge throughout the event.
+Please note that congress participants will be able to use public transport in Vilnius free of charge throughout the event.

 3. Mini Guide to Vilnius